 Every teacher is going to give you a different answer.
 But I had several reasons, some bigger than others.
 Let’s start with one of the biggest ones first.

-JAPAN CAN BE EASIER ON THE POCKETS IF YOU’RE TEACHER
+REASON # 1 - JAPAN CAN BE WAY EASIER ON THE POCKETS IF YOU’RE TEACHER

-How well you come out financially each month will depend on the job you take (you get a crap job, then you may wanna disregard all that I’ve just mentioned in this first reason :O ), where you live, and the lifestyle you lead of course.
+In the end, how well you come out financially each month will depend on the job you take (you get a crap job, then you may wanna disregard all that I’ve just mentioned in this first reason :O ), where you live, your budget, and the lifestyle you lead of course.

 Why can I hear Diana Ross’s voice singing “Home” from the Wiz in my head?